Common interview questions: how to answer

 Fired for misconduct or poor performance

-If you were fired because of misconduct or poor performance, explain:
+If you got fired because of misconduct or poor performance, explain:

 - why your standards had dropped